AI and Diabetes

 Image Credit: Critical-depth Raman spectroscopy enables home-use non-invasive glucose monitoring (plos.org)

 With advances in smart wearables and edge computing, researchers are now building non-invasive devices for continuous glucose monitoring (#CGM).
-Scientists at MIT have shown that they can use Raman spectroscopy to directly measure glucose concentrations through the skin.
+Scientists at MIT have shown that they can use Raman spectroscopy to measure glucose concentrations through the skin directly.

 Image Credit: https://doi.org/10.1016/j.amjmed.2013.06.007

-Multiple machine learning algorithms have been developed for automatic detection of diabetic neuropathy.
+Multiple machine-learning algorithms have been developed for the automatic detection of diabetic neuropathy.

 Diabetic nephropathy (DN) is defined by elevated urine albumin excretion or reduced glomerular filtration rate (GFR), or both.
-This serious complication causes destructive scarring in diabetic patients.
+This severe complication causes destructive scarring in diabetic patients.

 Image Credit: Appl.
 Sci.
 2020, 10(18), 6185; https://doi.org/10.3390/app10186185